yeojz/otplib/apps/docs/guide/cli-tool.md

 ### Generating Tokens

-To generate a token, use the `token` command with the Entry ID.
+To generate a token, use the `token` command with the Unqiue ID.

 ```bash
 otplibx token A1B2C3D4